hildogjr/KiCost/docs/usage.rst

    For example, the command value I use is::

       C:\winpython3\python-3.4.3\scripts\kicost -w -i "%1"

+# If you have the GUIDE dependences insalled, it could be used:

+      path_to_kicost --user -i "%1"

+   So, KiCost will use the last preferences setted on the GUI to scrape, including which distributors to use, currency and others definitions.

 #.
 Close the registry.
 KiCost should now appear when you right-click on an XML file.